../../_images/Scorep_logo.png

 $ scorep-score -r <profile cube dir>/profile.cubex

-Output scorep-score generated Example:
+Output scorep-score generated example:

 Estimated aggregate size of event trace: 40GB